Richieb229/BingoSimulator/Readme.txt

 3. Extract the files to your Visual Studio projects directory
 4. Open the solution in Visual Studio
 5. Build the solution
+6. Set 'bingoHome.html as the start page
-6. Debug the solution using Google Chrome
+7. Debug the solution using Google Chrome

 To play the bingo game please follow the step below:
 1. Click the 'Buy tickets' button.
 (This functionality is included just to add to the feel of what has been built).